Pie-Maker to Increase Staff and Turnover

 Pie Mezzanae was born in founder Zainab Bilal’s home kitchen, but has since been able to move to a purpose-equipped site in Blackburn thanks to support from Boost.
 Boost is the name of Lancashire’s business growth hub, set up to ensure that local entrepreneurs and start-ups have the best possible chance of going big.

 She is now working with Boost to develop a funding application, which she hopes will allow her to continue growing the company.
-For now, she will be looking to take on two new employees, and you can see all openings that we currently have open in our listings here.
+For now, she will be looking to take on two new employees, and you can see all openings that we currently have in the food industry.

 She also aims to set up a much wider distribution network across the UK by the year 2020.